FuturesJS/FuturesJS/README.markdown

 Near-future TODOs
 -----------------
+  * Document concrete Use Cases
   * Create tests for joins which now accept subscriptions
-  * Update documentation about joins
-  * Create tests for subscriptions which now accept subscribe(callback, errback)
+  * Create tests for subscriptions which now accept subscribe(callback, errback) and update API
-  * Update docs, and do the same for promises
-  * Document the API in this readme and move remaining useful examples to the getting started
   * Create an 'Interceptor' which uses a hash to determine how to promisify a function
-  * Once CommonJS gets things figured out, become CommonJS compatible
-  * Encourage users to post use cases on the wiki

 Loading FuturesJS
 =================